 One of the best parts of the holiday season is the menu of indulgent food and drinks that comes along with it.
 But while you enjoy that cup of spiked hot cocoa, you’ve got to be careful your dog or cat doesn’t nab a lick.
-Here are five holiday treats that are dangerous for your pets, according to Vetstreet.
+Here are seven holiday treats that are dangerous for your pets, according to Vetstreet.

 Any coffee lover will agree that there’s nothing quite like an after-dinner cup of joe on a cold night.
 But dogs, cats, and other pets will have to sit this tradition out.
 Caffeine can prompt seizures and abnormal heart rhythms in pets, and can sometimes be fatal.
 Other caffeinated drinks, such as soda or tea, should also be kept away from your four-legged family members.

 Holiday bakers have to be careful of unbaked bread dough as it can expand in animal stomachs if ingested.
 The growth of the dough's yeast in a dog's stomach can even cause symptoms of inebriation.
 If you suspect your pup has noshed on any unbaked dough, call your vet as soon as possible.